 Creating what customers want

-To develop breakthrough products, product teams need to stop gathering requirements and listening to “the voice of the customer” and start focusing on “jobs to be done” and the metrics by which customers evaluate products and services.
+To develop breakthrough products, product teams need to stop gathering requirements and listening to “the voice of the customer”.
+Product teams should focus on “jobs to be done” and the metrics by which customers evaluate products and services.

 What Customers Want presents three product development tenets: customers buy products and services to help them get jobs done; customers use a set of metrics (performance measures) to judge how well a job is getting done and a product performs; customer metrics make possible the systematic and predictable creation of breakthrough products and services.

 The foundation of the method presented in this book is a ranking calculation based on importance and satisfaction ratings from customer surveys.
 All downstream product development decisions are based on the list of prioritized jobs to be done, outcomes, and constraints.
 Author Anthony Ulwick approaches innovation from a process perspective–identifying inputs and outputs and mapping the steps in order to optimize.

 For Ulwick , “innovation is simply the process of figuring out ‘what customers want.'”
 Specifically, “companies need to figure out what jobs customers want to get done and how they measure success in getting a job done before they can determine what solutions customers want.”
 This presupposes that customers know what jobs they want to get done and can articulate it, which may not be possible when creating entirely new offerings.